cxreiff/bevy_ratatui_render/README.md

 fn main() {
     App::new()
         .add_plugins((
-            // Disable WinitPlugin to avoid a panic in environments without a display server.
+            // disable WinitPlugin as it panics in environments without a display server DefaultPlugins.build().disable::<WinitPlugin>(),
-            DefaultPlugins.build().disable::<WinitPlugin>(),

-            // Create windowless loop and set its duration per frame (inverse of frame rate).
-            ScheduleRunnerPlugin::run_loop(Duration::from_secs_f64(1. / 60.)),
+            // create windowless loop and set its frame rate ScheduleRunnerPlugin::run_loop(Duration::from_secs_f64(1. / 60.)),

-            // RatatuiPlugins sets up the Ratatui context and forwards input events.
+            // set up the Ratatui context and forward input events RatatuiPlugins::default(),
-            RatatuiPlugins::default(),

-            // RatatuiRenderPlugin connects a bevy camera target to a ratatui widget.
-            RatatuiRenderPlugin::new("main", (256, 256)),
+            // connect a bevy camera target to a ratatui widget RatatuiRenderPlugin::new("main", (256, 256)),
         ))
         .add_systems(Startup, setup_scene_system)